codurance/site/src/_posts/2020-05-18-building-a-business-case-for-your-software-modernisation-initiative.md

   - soft-mod
 ---

-# Building a business case for your Software Modernisation initiative

 If you are reading this article, you are probably thinking of modernising some critical systems in your organisation.

 {% include soft-mod-cheat-sheet-banner.html %}